top of page

 Conch piercings can sometimes interfere with over-ear headphones.
 Consider in-ear options to avoid discomfort.

-Is Conch Piercing Dangerous?
+Is a Conch Piercing Dangerous?

 Comments